-Transitioning to digital assessment in high stakes exams: to dip a toe, or take the plunge?
+Transitioning to digital assessment in high stakes exams

 In a fast-changing world, assessment does not have the choice of standing still.
 Technology is embedded in the lives and learning experiences of students, and assessment needs to embrace this change.